rshom/old_site/pages/about.md

 permalink: /
 ---

-Graduate Student in Ocean Engineering at University of Rhode Island with a wide ranging interest in fields related to underwater robotics.
+Graduate Student in Ocean Engineering at University of Rhode Island with a wide ranging interest in fields related to underwater robotics, sensors, and imaging.

 ## Research